-Tribe has been, a partner in telling our clients stories during times of change – as Stanley became Stanley Black and Decker, as Coty went from being privately held to being a public company, as Watson became Actavis, then Allergan.
+Tribe has been a partner in telling our clients stories with creative corporate videos during times of change – as Stanley became Stanley Black and Decker, as Coty went from being privately held to being a public company, as Watson became Actavis, then Allergan.

-Throughout transitions like these there are questions you’ll need to constantly ask yourself.
+Throughout mergers, acquisitions, and transitions like these there are questions you’ll need to constantly ask yourself.

 What do your employees need to know?

-CEO and Executive Leadership messages are imperative during times of change.
-Whether a summary of an integration conference, a leadership roundtable, or a compilation of employee interviews, video messages can help bridge the gap between leadership and employees.
+CEO and Executive Leadership video messages are imperative during times of change.
+Whether a summary of an integration conference, a leadership roundtable, or a compilation of employee interviews, the best company videos can help bridge the gap between leadership and employees.

 How will your customers react to the coming change?

 It’s important to explain to customers what’s new and improved about your brand or merged brands.
-Let customers know what they can expect, and why they should care about this transition.
+Brand films let customers know what they can expect, and why they should care about this transition.

 What is on the mind of the investment community?

 While promoting your stock offering, you’ll need to communicate more than what is simply in the prospectus.
+This is where an ipo video can help.
 Investors want to know the company’s executive leadership team and how they handle themselves.
 The more favorably this team is perceived, the higher the firm’s evaluation.
 (Here’s a link to some interesting related research.)

-A video gives you the opportunity to show your enthusiasm for the growth potential, vision and outlook that makes investing in your company a no brainer.
+An investor relations video gives you the opportunity to show your enthusiasm for the growth potential, vision and outlook that makes investing in your company a no-brainer.